oneclickvirt/oneclickvirt.github.io/docs/en_US/guide/docker_build.md

 ./onedocker.sh name cpu memory password sshport startport endport system independent_ipv6
 ```

+Currently, the system only supports selecting:

+- alpine
+- debian
+- ubuntu
+- almalinux

-Currently, the system only supports selecting Alpine or Debian, with Debian being the default choice.
+with Debian being the default choice.

 The following is the information for the created example container: